 For example, replacing existing timber weatherboards with weatherboards of the same profile, size, etc. would not trigger a planning permit.

-Land owners within the Heritage Overlay are encouraged to contact Council’s Building and Planning Department if they are unsure whether any proposed works they wish to undertake to their property require a building or planning permit.
+Land owners within the Heritage Overlay are encouraged to contact Council’s Building, Planning and Compliance Department if they are unsure whether any proposed works they wish to undertake to their property require a building or planning permit.